Scroll down for:

 My classes are like theatre, festival, concert or sporting and historic house event tickets.
 They are singular ‘date-specific leisure events,’ so classed because you can’t re-book exactly the same thing.
 The provider is not obliged to offer refunds for this type of leisure event.

-You may find someone to take your place, provided you put me in touch with them in advance.
+You may find someone to take your place, provided you put me in touch with them beforehand.
 If I have a waiting list, someone may be able to fill the place.
 In both cases, you must arrange for the person to pay you directly.

 In the Observation to Abstraction workshops, eight different groups have the same teaching content on different days.
 Participants can negotiate to exchange places, like-for-like, e.g. someone in a Wednesday group swaps their workshop 2 place with someone else’s workshop 2 in a Saturday group.
 This often works but is not guaranteed.